Standard-Cloud/cshelve/doc/source/encryption.rst

     import cshelve

     with cshelve.open('config.ini') as db:
+        # The message will be encrypted but not the key 'data'.
         db['data'] = 'This is some data that will be encrypt.'

     with cshelve.open('config.ini') as db: